AnyChart/docs.anychart.com/Basic_Charts/Error_Chart/Scatter_Marker_Chart.md

 ## Overview

-This article explains how to create a Scatter Marker chart with error bars.
+This article explains how to create a [Scatter Marker](../Scatter_Plot/Marker_Chart) chart with error bars.

 To learn more about error charts in general and how to customize them, see [Error Chart (Overview)](Overview).
-You can also read the [Marker Chart](../Marker_Chart) article to learn about other available settings.
+In addition, you can read the [Marker Chart](../Marker_Chart) article to learn about other available settings.

+Please note that error bars are also supported by Cartesian Marker charts – see [Marker Chart with Error Bars](Marker_Chart).

 ## Quick Start